Transjugular intrahepatic portosystemic shunt: History

-The procedure was first described by Josef Rösch in 1969 at Oregon Health and Science University.
-It was first used in a human patient by Dr. Ronald Colapinto, of the University of Toronto, in 1982, but did not become reproducibly successful until the development of endovascular stents in 1985.
+It was first used in a human patient by Dr. Ronald Colapinto of the University of Toronto in 1982, who created the first human balloon dilated TIPS, but did not become reproducibly successful until the development of self-expanding bare endovascular stents in 1985.
 In 1988 the first successful TIPS was realized by M. Rössle, G.M.
 Richter, G. Nöldge and J. Palmaz at the University of Freiburg.

-The procedure has since become widely accepted as the preferred method for treating portal hypertension that is refractory to medical therapy, replacing the surgical portocaval shunt in that role.
+The American Association for the Study of Liver Disease established practice guidelines for "role of TIPS in the management of portal hypertension" in 2005 and added Budd-Chiari syndrome as an additional indication in 2009.
+The procedure has since become widely accepted as the preferred method for treating portal hypertension that is refractory to medical therapy, replacing the surgical portacaval shunt in that role.